HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 res is the raw response from server like a sealed package.

-.json() is to unpack it in to readable javascript object
+.json() is to unpack it in to readable javascript object this .then returns a promise (another thing to wait for)